hmcts/backstage-portal/README.md

 yarn install
 yarn start
 ```
-Once built you will need to also bring online the docker postgres database before you can start Backstage.

-Within the repository you will find `docker-compose.yaml` which contains 2 container definitions.

-- backend - only used when you build and image of the backend, not necessary now so you can comment this out completely.
-- postgres - required to run Backstage locally as it acts as the database service.

 To limit the integrations with 3rd party services you can comment out the following sections of `app-config.yaml` as they require connection details which are unnecessary for local development (unless you are specifically working on a plugin that uses them).